stealthman22/100-days-of-code/log.md

 DAY 32 (15th April 2019)

-Enjoying building this project, I am really learning a lot. learnt it's better to declare your media queries on the fly rather than waiting to finish the page styling
+ learnt it's better to declare your media queries on the fly rather than waiting to finish the page styling.

-Reflected a bit today, turns out I haven't been puting much work in, got my mind on too many things, and spend way less time coding.
-It's time that changes
+Reflected a bit today, turns out I have been spending way less time coding.
+Counted today out (spent less than an hour)

+DAY 32 ( repeat 16th April 2019)

+Great day, been learning so much.
+Projects are so amazing, they push you out of your box.
+Building the image slider for my portfolio page, with the help of Brad Traversy's tutorial.
+The opacity style in CSS can do wonders.